6 Tips to Help Your Team Avoid Conflict in a Virtual Environment

 Use a virtual whiteboard to brainstorm ideas

 A clear and constant flow of communication can build trust and create a natural place for sharing ideas and discussions.
 There might not be a watercooler anymore, but tools such as Slack provide employees with a place to talk about anything they want.
 When employees can get to know each other better, there is less chance of conflict.
+So, using an online whiteboard tool will help you with brainstorming, planning, designing, and overall communication.

 Hold regular virtual meetings